 I enjoy writing fiction and creative non fiction.
-My novel 'Layers' is now in its third working draft.
+My novel 'Layers' will be published in Greek by Archetypo in spring 2018.
 I have also written a number of short stories with emotional suffering as their central theme.
+A collection of my fictional short stories in adolescence and in the consulting room will be published by Routledge in 2019.
 I have published widely in the fields of anthropology and psychotherapy.
 My publications among others include:

 'The Mother in Psychoanalysis and beyond: Matricide and Maternal Subjectivity', ed. with Rosalind Mayo, Routledge, forthcoming September 2016

 'Not Calling it a Day: Considerations on Ending Therapy from a Relational Perspective.', Contemporary Psychotherapy, Winter 2015